tlswg/tls13-pkcs1/draft-ietf-tls-tls13-pkcs1.md

 required for compatibility with TLS 1.3 (see Appendix B.7 of {{TPM2}}).

 TLS connections that rely on such devices cannot migrate to TLS 1.3.
-Staying on TLS 1.2 leaks the client certificate to network attackers and additionally prevents such deployments from protecting traffic against retroactive decryption by an attacker with a quantum computer.
+Staying on TLS 1.2 leaks the client certificate to network attackers
+{{?PRIVACY=DOI.10.23919/TMA.2017.8002897}} and additionally prevents such deployments from protecting traffic against retroactive decryption by an attacker with a quantum computer {{?I-D.ietf-tls-hybrid-design}}.

-Moreover, TLS negotiates the protocol version before client certificates, so clients and servers cannot smoothly transition unaffected connections to TLS 1.3.
-As a result, this issue is not limited to individual connections that use affected devices.
-It prevents entire deployments from migrating to TLS 1.3.
-See {{security-considerations}} for further discussion.
+Additionally, TLS negotiates protocol versions before client certificates.
+Clients send ClientHellos without knowing whether the server will request to authenticate with legacy keys.
+Conversely, servers respond with a TLS version and CertificateRequest without knowing if the client will then respond with a legacy key.
+If the client and server, respectively, offer and negotiate TLS 1.3, the connection will fail due to the legacy key, when it previously succeeded at TLS 1.2.

+To recover from this failure, one side must globally disable TLS 1.3 or the client must implement an external fallback.
+Disabling TLS 1.3 impacts connections that would otherwise be unaffected by this issue, while external fallbacks break TLS's security analysis and may introduce vulnerabilities
+{{POODLE}}.

 This document allocates code points to use these legacy keys with client certificates in TLS 1.3.
+This reduces the pressure on implementations to select one of these problematic mitigations and unblocks TLS 1.3 deployment.

 # Conventions and Definitions